Pointer: Dog Breed Profile and Information

 Credit can be given to the breeds’ heritage, love of attention, and competitive nature.

-Naturally, the breed is a sport dog and excels in field trials, agility, rally, and obedience.
+The breed is a sports dog and excels in field trials, agility, rally, and obedience.
 The breed gained recognition by the American Kennel Club in 1884.

 Care

-Like several sporting breeds, pointers are also obedient, loyal, and loving to their family.
+Like several sporting breeds, pointers are obedient, loyal, and loving to their family.

-The love they share with their family is also extended to strangers and people around them.
-Pointers are not aggressive, meaning they are good with other pets and children.
+The love they share with their family also extends to strangers and people around them.
+Pointers are not aggressive; they are good with other pets and children.

 The breed likes to be in the center of the action, especially when its family is involved.